Creative Automation / Foundation

 01

 Start with this video's job: A maintainer walks through the Obsidian Task Manager 1.1.0 release, demoing concrete UX upgrades — week numbers across views, a configurable first day of the week, a lighter sidebar widget, a status picker, smoother mobile list updates, shift-click bulk selection, and a fully rebuilt Kanban board now controllable via an MCP server.
-Treat "Brief" as the outcome you are trying to make visible, not a topic label.
+Treat "Project state" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:35, where the video says: “also in the month view is shown along the side here.
 There was also a request to have the first day of the month be configurable that has been added.
 So if we come in here into the...”

 02